 There are approximately 35 sports clubs that operate in the City and a club development program to support them.
+Wesley College has a swimming pool and gym that is open to the public and used by young people, and there is a public golf course with regular golf, foot golf and mini golf.

-There are five high schools and 11 primary schools in the area.
+There are five high schools in the area: four private and one public.
 The City also borders Curtin University.

-Key attractions in the City are the Perth Zoo, South Perth Foreshore, RAC Intellibus and RAC Imagine Program (run from the Old Mill), the Ferry Tram, Mindeerup and Heritage House.
+Key attractions in the City are the Perth Zoo, RAC Intellibus and RAC Imagine Program (run from the Old Mill); the Ferry Tram and Mindeerup, which has a well-designed space near the jetty and a Noongar sound and light show.